COMPLETE YOUR CPD FACE-TO-FACE AND ONLINE

 - Solicitors are already permitted to complete an unlimited number of units of ‘web-based programming’ under the CPD rules.
 Web-based programming is different from the private study of audio/visual material because it takes place in real-time or involves an interactive element such as a discussion group.

 All other requirements under the CPD rules must be satisfied.
-This includes completing the required number of CPD units (usually 10) and the following mandatory CPD units:
+This includes completing the required number of CPD units (usually 10) which must include the following mandatory CPD units:

 - ethics and professional responsibility;